 06 of 07

-Budget Rent-A-Car was the third-lowest rated company in the 2016 J.D.
+Budget Rent-A-Car was the third worst rated rental car agencies in the 2016 J.D.
 Power Survey, edging out Thrifty and Dollar by just ten points.
 Compared to the industry average, Budget scored 20 points lower, for reasons reflected in complaints left on Consumer Reports.

 In 306 ratings, customer service issues were the most problematic among regular travelers.
 Former customers took to the nonprofit website to complain about experiences ranging from being overcharged on insurance, to being “upgraded” without their knowledge or agreement to pay a higher daily rate.